 Our MRT approach restores strength to muscles by identifying and treating the primary impairment – the heteronymous stretch reflex pattern causing the muscle inhibition and weakness.
 By doing so, the source of the problem is directly addressed, and the secondary weakness, biomechanical impairment, or pain is resolved.

 PT 360’s use of the MRT has been overwhelmingly successful.
-Patients receive exclusive one-on-one treatment with a therapist for their entire hour long treatment session.
+Patients receive exclusive one-on-one treatment with a therapist for their entire treatment session.
 We teach our patients self-treatment techniques in order to alleviate their own pain and restore their stretch reflexes, allowing them to become independent and in control of their own health.

 Pain and stiffness is usually caused by muscles that become tightened from injury or strain.
 If muscles remain tight, joints may become stiff, movement becomes painful, and muscles progressively weaken.